cszheng-ioa/Sixty-years-of-frequency-domain-monaural-speech-enhancement/README.md

 A collection of papers and resources related to frequency-domain monaural speech enhancement.

 When using the models provided in this website, please refer to our survey:
 Chengshi Zheng#*, Huiyong Zhang, Wenzhe Liu, Xiaoxue Luo#, Andong Li, Xiaodong Li, and Brian C. J. Moore#.
 Sixty Years of Frequency-Domain Monaural Speech Enhancement: From Traditional to Deep Learning Methods.
 Trends in Hearing.
-2023;27. doi:10.1177/23312165231209913
+2023;27. doi:10.1177/23312165231209913<br>

-Please let us know if you find errors or have suggestions to improve the quality of this project by sending an email to: cszheng@mail.ioa.ac.cn; luoxiaoxue@mail.ioa.ac.cn
+Please let us know if you find errors or have suggestions to improve the quality of this project by sending an email to: cszheng@mail.ioa.ac.cn; luoxiaoxue@mail.ioa.ac.cn<br>

 @article{ZhengTIH2023_Survey,
 author = {Chengshi Zheng and Huiyong Zhang and Wenzhe Liu and Xiaoxue Luo and Andong Li and Xiaodong Li and Brian C. J. Moore},